Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-agnostic OOD Detection

-\textbf{Feature-based.} Another avenue of research into OOD detection involves the impact of neural network intermediate variables relative to the final prediction.
-Inspired by adversarial examples, ODIN ~\citep{liang2017enhancing} experimentally discovered that adding small perturbations to the input image features can more effectively detect OOD data.
+\textbf{Feature-based.} Research in this direction explores the role of intermediate neural features for OOD detection.
+ODIN~\citep{liang2017enhancing}, inspired by adversarial examples, demonstrates that small input perturbations can enhance OOD detection performance.
 The perturbation formula is as follows: